Nemethe/voice2txt/README.md

 ## Dependencies

-This module base on [node-record-lpcm16](https://github.com/gillesdemey/node-record-lpcm16) & [nodejs-speech](https://github.com/googleapis/nodejs-speech)
+This module is base on [node-record-lpcm16](https://github.com/gillesdemey/node-record-lpcm16) & [nodejs-speech](https://github.com/googleapis/nodejs-speech)

 You need to install [SoX](http://sox.sourceforge.net) and it must be available in your `$PATH`.